Understanding The Web And Copyright Laws

 - If something looks copyrighted, it is.

 - Copyright is violated by using information, not just by charging for it.
+Remember, just because you aren’t charging for that image you pulled off the web, doesn’t mean you aren’t violating the copyright of it.

 Copy- A simple copy of the original work